MicrosoftDocs/memdocs/windows-365/relative-cloud-pc-performance.md

 A common starting point for Windows 365 Cloud PC users is the 2 vCPU / 8-GB RAM / 128-GB storage size.
 The chart shows that the relative performance improvement of the 4 vCPU configuration over the 2 vCPU configuration is up to 28% faster.

-For the workloads we test, the performance improvement when moving from 4 vCPU to 8 vCPU is about 27%.
+For the workloads we test, the performance improvement when moving from 4 vCPU to 8 vCPU is up to 27% faster.
 However, more processor intensive workloads may see greater improvement.

 If you plan on running CPU-intensive workloads, the differences are going to be more noticeable and favor a greater number of processors.
-For example, workloads like business analytics tools with large datasets in the 64-bit version of Microsoft Excel.
+For example, workloads like business analytics tools with large datasets in the 64-bit version of Microsoft Excel work best with 8 vCPU.
 By contrast, the 4 vCPU size is popular among Windows 365 customers with employees who only use Microsoft Teams, browsers, or Microsoft applications.

 ## Choosing the Cloud PC size for your users